adamsilver/fdpb/08-an-upload-form.md

 But operating the interface is not the only thing that needs consideration.
 This enhancement crumbles under further scrutiny.

 First, updating the label to reflect the state is confusing because the label should describe the field and remain unchanged regardless of state.
-In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to “Attach document” (or similar).
+In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to “Attach document”.

 Second, the interface makes no allowances for a visual hint or error message which should be positioned inside the label, as set out in chapter 1, “A Registration Form”.

 Third, file inputs let mouse users drag and drop files.
-The input itself acts as a “drop zone”, which savvy users may prefer.
-Hiding the input means forgoing this functionality.
+The input itself acts as a “drop zone”, which some users may prefer.
+Hiding the input means jettisoning this functionality.

 Any improvement to aesthetics just isn't worth the degradation in functionality and utility.

 ## Multiple Files

-Some tasks involve users needed to upload multiple files at once.
+Some tasks involve users uploading multiple files at once.
 One way to do this is to add the `multiple` attribute onto the input.
 Now, when the user activates the file picker dialog, the user can select multiple files.

 ![Multiple file input](.)

-This inocuous attribute grants a lot of power and seems to solve the multiple file problem in one fell swoop, but it's not flawless.
+This inocuous attribute grants a lot of power and seems to solve the multiple file problem in one fell swoop, but unfortunately it's not that simple.

 First, users can only select files within a single folder.
 If they need to upload files within different folders they can't.
 Of course, users could move all the files into a single folder beforehand but this puts the onus on the user.